-Gray Reed & McGraw's Tax Practice Group provides experienced legal counsel to clients on all matters arising from international, federal, state and local taxation laws.
-Our areas of expertise and services include ad valorem, asset protection, consulting, controversy, corporate, estate planning, franchise, income tax, state tax, international, IRS audit, mergers & acquisitions, personal, planning, property, real estate, reorganization, ERISA, civil and criminal tax litigation, and white-collar defense.
-The clients of the Tax Practice Group represent a broad spectrum of taxpayers including public and private companies, nonprofit organizations, estates and trusts, employee benefit plans, and individual taxpayers.
+Gray Reed's Tax Department provides experienced legal counsel to clients on all matters arising from international, federal, state and local tax laws.
+Our areas of expertise and services include ad valorem, asset protection, civil and criminal tax litigation, consulting, controversy, corporate, ERISA, estate planning, franchise, income tax, state tax, international, IRS audit, mergers and acquisitions, partnership, personal, planning, federal tax credits related to renewable energy and research and development expenses, property, real estate, reorganizations and white-collar defense.
+Our clients make up a broad spectrum of taxpayers including public and private companies, partnerships, nonprofit organizations, estates and trusts, employee benefit plans, and individual taxpayers.

-We work closely with clients and their accountants to reduce taxes associated with business activities and significant transactions, and in the areas of tax review, compliance, reporting and controversy.
+We work closely with clients and their accountants to structure business activities and transactions in a tax efficient manner, and in the areas of tax review, compliance, reporting and controversy.
 We keep abreast of the ever-changing and complex tax environment so that we can alert our clients to new planning opportunities and compliance requirements, and to provide legal advice that is timely to our clients' business affairs.
-Serving individuals as well as small emerging businesses and large, multinational corporations, we have the experience to design creative and practical solutions to mitigate taxes in complex business transactions.
+Serving individuals as well as small, emerging and middle market businesses and large, multinational corporations, we have the experience to design creative and practical solutions to execute tax planning strategies in complex business transactions.

-When it comes to tax controversy, our practice provides clients with experienced representation in tax examinations/audits, protests to the IRS Office of Appeals, and in equivalent state and local appeals functions.
-We also are highly skilled and experienced in litigation before the U.S. Tax Court, the U.S. Court of Federal Claims, and the United States District Courts, as well as state and local tax authorities and courts.
+When it comes to tax controversy, we provide clients with experienced representation in tax examinations/audits, protests to the IRS Office of Appeals, and in equivalent state and local appeals functions.
+We are also highly skilled and experienced in litigation before the U.S. Tax Court, the U.S. Court of Federal Claims, U.S. District Courts, as well as state and local tax authorities and courts.

-As business becomes increasingly international, business planning must always consider the tax implications of international and cross-border transactions.
-Our international tax lawyers seek to minimize the worldwide taxation of a client's earnings from an investment, to restructure the investment, and eventually to dispose of the investment.
-This often requires familiarity with the tax laws of several countries and bilateral and multilateral tax treaties, as well as the U.S. tax laws.
+As business becomes increasingly international, business planners must always consider the tax implications of international and cross-border transactions.
+We help clients minimize the worldwide taxation of their investments and advise on investment restructuring and disposition.
+This often requires familiarity with the tax laws of several countries and bilateral and multilateral tax treaties, as well as U.S. tax laws.

 Expertise in the Field

-Many of our members of the tax group have a background in general corporate and tax matters and also concentrate in one or more particular areas of tax law, including corporate, real estate transactions, partnerships and limited liability companies, state and local, exempt organizations, banking, international and individual taxation and estate planning.
+Many of us have a background in general corporate and tax matters and also concentrate in one or more particular areas of tax law, including corporate, real estate transactions, partnerships and limited liability companies, state and local, exempt organizations, banking, international and individual taxation and estate planning.

-Our over-riding goal is to lead clients efficiently and professionally through the ever-changing maze of tax issues and ensure that a client's existing or contemplated financial affairs are structured in a practical and cost-effective manner that achieves a client's business or personal objectives with minimal exposure to tax.
+Our goal is to lead clients efficiently and professionally through the ever-changing maze of tax issues and ensure that existing or contemplated financial affairs of clients are structured in a practical and cost-effective manner that achieves business or personal objectives with minimal exposure to tax.